objective-see/DumpBTM/README.md

 Also, make sure you give Terminal "Full Disk Access" (a requirment to read the `BackgroundItems-v4.btm` file).

-In macOS Ventura (13), Apple consolidated persistent items (login items, launch agents/daemons) in a new file: `BackgroundItems-v4.btm` (found in `/private/var/db/com.apple.backgroundtaskmanagement/`).
+In macOS Ventura (13), Apple consolidated persistent items (login items, launch agents/daemons) in a new file: `BackgroundItems-v*.btm`, found in `/private/var/db/com.apple.backgroundtaskmanagement/`.
+On macOS 13.0 this file is named `BackgroundItems-v*.btm` whereas on macOS 13.1 it's `BackgroundItems-v7.btm`.

 This file is a serialized binary propertly list.
 You can dump it via Apple's `sfltool`, specifying the `dumpbtm` command line flag.